leonartambunan/jmeter-sas-sampler/README.md

-# jmeter-sas-sampler
+# Jmeter-SAS-Sampler

 Jmeter SAS Sampler is plugin for JMeter to test 2-tier SAS Enterprise Guide.
-It utilize java library of SAS to connect, execute program and logout from SAS workspace.
+It utilizes java library of SAS to connect, execute program and logout from SAS workspace.

+This github project should be package using maven.